bfut/ReaScripts/README.md

 ## Copy items to project markers
 * bfut_Copy items to project markers, remove overlaps.lua
+* bfut_Copy items within time selection to project markers, remove overlaps.lua

-Copies any number of selected items to project markers.
+Copies any selected items to project markers.

 How to use:
   1. There must be at least one project marker.